Charged with Embezzlement? Here’s What to Do

 In addition, there would be the monitoring of evidence and testimony looking for pieces that contradict, do not match, or were obtained in an unlawful manner.
 This can lead to evidence being cleared from the record, as well as occasional dropping of charges.

 Another effective defense, when other avenues do not produce desired outcomes, is to enter into plea bargaining negotiations.
 These can lead to lesser crimes and smaller punishments, in terms of sentencing and fines.

 Due to the initial change of possession as part of the original agreement, these kinds of crimes are usually committed in an employer/employee situation or in a relationship involving some sort of fiduciary duty to faithfully supervise someone else’s property.
 It normally involves the funneling of money into or out of certain accounts, but can also involve products or goods.

 In contrasting the difference between state and federal charges, it is completely dependent on the crime committed.
 For crimes that only violate state statutes or laws, then the charges would only be brought on the state level.
 They would be evaluated and sentenced based on the laws established for the state of Massachusetts.
 For a case to involve federal charges, there must be a part of the crime that broke laws on a federal level.
-These are tried in federal courts and sentence with federal guidelines.
+These are tried in federal courts and sentenced with federal guidelines.
 Examples of these crimes will make this more clear.

 Examples of Embezzlement Charges